pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 For MCGA_Dist, the three output files are like:  First one is the conditional gene-based analysis results, named ***.finemapping.gene.ecs.txt** or ***.finemapping.gene.ecs.xls** (We got the susceptible genes based on this kind of file).
 The second is the gene-based association result file, named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
 The third is the p-value of all variants belonging to a genes, named ***.gene.var.pvalue.txt.gz**.
 Their file formats are the same as above.

+The following columns in the output file are gene symbol, number of variants in the gene, chromosome,  , the position of top variant, the *p*-value, coefficient and standard error of the variant for gene expression as an eQTL.

  .. csv-table::
         :file: ./table/MCGA_dist_demo.gene.csv
         :header-rows: 1
         :align: center

+Gene : gene name;
+#Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for MCGA_Dist, isoQTLs for MCGA_isoQTL and gene-level eQTLs for MCGA_eQTL);
+ECSP : the p value of effective chi-square test;
+Chrom : chromosome position of the gene;
+Pos : the position of top variant belonging to the gene;
+VarP: the *p*-value of top variant in GWAS summary statistics.

  .. csv-table::
         :file: ./table/MCGA_dist_demo.finemapping.gene.ecs.csv
         :header-rows: 1
         :align: center

+ StartPos: gene start position;
+ EndPos:gene end position;
+ CondiECSP:the p value of gene by performing the conditional effective chi-square test;
+ GeneScore: the tissue selective score of the gene by the end of the iterative procedure;
+ Group: the identifier of LD block which the gene belong to.

  .. csv-table::
         :file: ./table/MCGA_dist_demo.gene.var.pvalue.csv
         :header-rows: 1
         :align: center

+The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that in ***.gene.pvalue.txt**.

 For MCGA_eQTL, the three output files are like:

  .. csv-table::
         :file: ./table/MCGA_eqtl_demo.gene.csv
         :header-rows: 1
         :align: center

+ GWAS_Var_P : the *p*-value of top variant in GWAS summary statistics.

  .. csv-table::
         :file: ./table/MCGA_eqtl_demo.finemapping.gene.ecs.csv
         :header-rows: 1
         :align: center

+ The meaning of the column names in ***.finemapping.gene.ecs.txt** is same as that of MCGA_Dist.

  .. csv-table::
         :file: ./table/MCGA_eqtl_demo.gene.var.pvalue.csv
         :header-rows: 1
         :align: center

+The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that of MCGA_Dist.

 For MCGA_isoQTL, the three output files are like:

  .. csv-table::
         :file: ./table/MCGA_isoqtl_demo.gene.csv
         :header-rows: 1
         :align: center

+  Gene : gene:isoform pair name;
+  eQTL_P: p value of the top variant associated with gene;
+  eQTL_Beta : beta value of the top variant associated with gene;
+  eQTL_SE : se value of the top variant associated with gene.

  .. csv-table::
         :file: ./table/MCGA_isoqtl_demo.finemapping.gene.ecs.csv
         :header-rows: 1
         :align: center

+ The meaning of the column names in ***.finemapping.gene.ecs.txt** is same as that of MCGA_Dist.

  .. csv-table::
         :file: ./table/MCGA_isoqtl_demo.gene.var.pvalue.csv
         :header-rows: 1
         :align: center

+The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that of MCGA_Dist.

 Options Index
 ===============